-In my work, I strive to harmoniously balance bold organic weatherworn surface embellishments within delicate minimalist designs.
+In my work, I often strive to balance bold organic weatherworn surface embellishments harmoniously with or within delicate minimalist designs.

 My rough-yet-refined style reflects the beauty created by natural phenomena of the earth such as meteorological, geological, chemical, and biological processes.
 I try to reflect the beautiful effects created in nature by things such as weather, erosion, tidal flow, decay, rusting, and pressure in a simplified form.

 I feel connected to this aesthetic because it visually represents a metaphorical beauty that is the act of withstanding harsh elements by virtue of perseverance, resilience, and integrity.
-The ways nature, both physical and human, endure and thrive under extreme conditions and unfavourable circumstances is inspiring.
+The ways nature, both physical and human, endure and thrive under extreme conditions and unfavourable circumstances inspires me.

 This philosophy provides me comfort as I adapt to uncontrollable forces within my own life.
-I am continually learning, growing, and trying to find meaning and purpose to my life as I continually learn how to cope with chronic health issues due to endometriosis, chronic migraines, and an inner ear condition called Superior Semicircular Canal Dehiscence Syndrome.
+I am continually learning, growing, and trying to find meaning and purpose to my life as I learn how to cope with chronic health issues due to endometriosis, chronic migraines, and a rare inner ear condition called Superior Semicircular Canal Dehiscence Syndrome.

 My creative process is expressive, intuitive, and meditative.
 Dealing with the effects of these conditions, all which can be managed but not cured, sometimes makes me feel helpless.
 My artistic practice plays a significant role in my healing process and provides me with an empowering voice and medium through which I can find meaning and beauty in the conditions and events in my life which are difficult to make sense of.

 I push the limits of my materials by carefully over-exposing them to extreme elements such as heat, pressure, and oxidation by using tools such as my torch, hammers, rolling mill, and patinas.
 I embrace the somewhat unpredictable outcomes and mindfully adapt my perspective in order to find the beauty in the imperfections of the outcomes.
 I embrace the resulting textures, forms, and elements and design from them.
 This process helps me find a calm within the chaos within my own life.